Raleesa-Perera/ML-Competitions/mlX 2.0 Regression Challenge: Predict the Hype/readme.md

-## Welcome to mlX 2.0 Regression Challenge!
+## Welcome to mlX 2.0 Regression Challenge!⭐

 In this competition, your mission is to predict a song’s popularity score (0-100) using real-world music data—from audio features and artist stats to track metadata.
 Using machine learning, you’ll analyze trends in danceability, energy, valence, and more to train a model that forecasts how listeners will react before a song even hits the charts.